moooninjune/SEED-labs/lab4/lab4-task7.md

 #it won't print (I am not sleeping!)
 #bc it's actually sleep :(
 ```

+- When a `Set-UID` program is executed, it does not respect the caller's `LD_PRELOAD` environment variable.
+Instead, it uses the environment of the owner of the program.
+- `Set-UID` programs ignore `LD_PRELOAD` from the caller and use the environment of the program's owner.

 3) As a **Set-UID** root program, root user:

 ```bash